ali-mansour21/Studify-App/README.md

 ### Studify is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+-The backend database uses [PostgreSQL](https://www.postgresql.org/), a powerful, open-source object-relational database system known for its robustness, performance, and standards compliance.
+- Notifications within the app are managed through [Firebase](https://firebase.google.com/), specifically Firebase Cloud Messaging.
+This service allows for reliable and scalable delivery of notifications to devices across platforms.
 - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>